ifyuduh/How-to-clone---forkRepo/README.md

 In your terminal, type the command git clone then paste the URL you copied from the repository in step 3 and hit enter.

 ![alt text](./images/screenshot-20240312-143913.png)
 Voila!
-You have successfully clone a repository.
+You have successfully cloned a repository.

 **## HOW TO FORK A REPOSITORY**